udit-uniyal/killercoda-kubearmor/kubearmor-killercoda/step5/text.md

 **Mitigating the Attack:** With the policy in place, the attacker's attempts to install 'masscan' using 'apt' are thwarted.
 The policy denies the execution of package management tools, preventing unauthorized software installations

+To view the logs for KubeArmor, go to the Karmor logs tab.